itdxer/neupy/site/docs/layers/basics.rst

 Pooling layer has also one mandatory argument that defines a factor by which to downscale ``(vertical, horizontal)``.
 The ``(2, 2)`` value will halve the image in each dimension.

-Pooling defined as for the 2D layers, but you also can use in case of 1D convolution.
-In that case you need to define one of the downscale factors equal to ``1``.
+Pooling works only with 4D inputs, but you can use in case of 3D if you apply the same trick as we did it with convolutional layer.
+You need to define one of the downscale factors equal to ``1``.

 .. code-block:: python